Jimmy Osmond: Career

 He has also performed in musical theater.
-Like his brother Donny many years earlier, he starred in Joseph and the Amazing Technicolor Dreamcoat.
+Like his brother Donny and nephew David many years earlier, he starred in Joseph and the Amazing Technicolor Dreamcoat.
 He also starred in Boogie Nights in 2004 at the Grand Theatre, Blackpool.
 In 2005, Jimmy Osmond's American Jukebox Show toured the UK in 2005, again to the Grand Theatre in Blackpool.
 Co-stars of the show included Billy Pearce and Jimmy's brothers Jay and Wayne.
 From December 11, 2010 to January 2, 2011, he played Buttons in Cinderella at the White Rock Theatre in Hastings; from December 16, 2011, to January 15, 2012, he played the role of Wishee Washee in Aladdin at Grand Theatre, Swansea; and from December 1, 2017, to January 7, 2018, the role of Abanzar in the pantomime Aladdin at His Majesty's Theatre in Aberdeen.

 He has appeared on several UK TV shows, including the reality TV series I'm a Celebrity...
 Get Me Out of Here! broadcast by ITV in 2005 (he finished in fourth place), a 2006 appearance on All Star Family Fortunes, a celebrity version of Come Dine with Me, Celebrity Family Fortunes, and Everybody Dance Now.
 In January 2010, Osmond participated in the British ITV1 celebrity reality television programme Popstar to Operastar.
 In 2016 Jimmy was a finalist on the UK version of Celebrity Masterchef.

 In 2014, Osmond authored a semi-autobiographical children's picture book, Awesome Possum Family Band.
 The same year, he took over the operations of the Andy Williams Moon River Theatre in Branson, Missouri, where he took charge of producing and booking shows.
 In 2015, Osmond was awarded an honorary doctorate of arts and humanities by Iowa Wesleyan University.
 The first Osmond family member to receive that distinction, he delivered the keynote commencement speech on May 9, 2015.